sainnhe/everforest/zsh/README.md

 ## Customization

-There are three modes of the prompt theme:
+There are three modes of this prompt theme:

 ```zsh
 PURE_POWER_MODE=modern    # use nerdfont characters in the prompt